FAQ’s-Frequently Asked Questions

 Click here to see our Bible rebinding categories and browse our leather recommendations.

-6. Q. Can you repair the tears on my bonded leather Bible?
+6. Can you repair the tears on my bonded leather Bible cover?

-A. Bonded leather is a composite material made of 70% leather fibers (leather dust) and 30% glue.
+Bonded leather is a composite material made of sometimes as little 70% leather fibers (leather dust) and 30% “bonding agent.”
 Once it begins to disintegrate, it is not really repairable.
 We may be able to shore up a spine tear so that if used delicately your Bible will last till the recession is over, but we can’t resurrect this material.
 We generally would recommend a genuine leather replacement cover.

-Click here to see our video on leather strength.
+Click here to see our page on why we use real leathers..

 Click here for a quote for a Bible rebinding with extended edges.